 In any determination of bias, it is important to examine and understand the legacy of assessment practice.
 Bias can usually be traced to the foundation of the jurisdiction.
 Where overt bias is present, it is usually a feature - not a bug.
 The legacy of over-taxing disadvantaged communities, or under-taxing the wealthy and powerful is so imbedded that the practice continues unchallenged.
 While it is not anyone's purpose to continue patterns of bias, neither is it anyone's purpose to dismantle these patterns.
 Modern assessment practice is driven by property data and should operate without regard to demographics.
-It should be owner-agnostic and result in a 'blind and fair' process.
+It should be owner-agnostic and result in a "blind and fair" process.
 However, neighborhood definitions and the ways that data is collected and managed can be used to imbed bias into the process.

 Buncombe County was founded in 1794 by Samuel Ashe.
-The earliest non-white residents were not property owners, but were more likely themselves property.
-The first African-American community was in Shiloh.
+The earliest non-white residents were not property owners but were more likely themselves property.
+The first African American community was in Shiloh.
 Workers who built or were later employed at the Biltmore Estate were offered land to build homes in Shiloh by George Vanderbilt.
 One resident famously refused to move, and did not relocate to Shiloh.

-Shiloh thus became the first of what became known as 'Legacy Neighborhoods' where African-Americans were concentrated.
-African-Americans serviced many of the resorts that sprung up in Asheville, and Southside; Sweeten Creek; Leicester; and parts of North Asheville; Northwest Asheville; and East Asheville become other 'Legacy Neighborhoods'.
+Shiloh thus became the first of what became known as "Legacy Neighborhoods" where African Americans were concentrated.
+African Americans serviced many of the resorts that sprung up in Asheville.
+Southside, Sweeten Creek, Leicester, and parts of North Asheville, Northwest Asheville, and East Asheville became other Legacy Neighborhoods.
 Most of these neighborhoods have been gentrified or dismantled to accommodate infrastructure projects as the county has modernized.
 During the 1960's many non-white owners and renters were relocated into city or county owned housing projects.
-Today, there are only 8 neighborhoods where the population is more than 40% non-white.
-Shiloh/Sweeten Creek is the last remaining 'Legacy Neighborhood' that is more than 40% non-white.
+Today, there are only eight neighborhoods where the population is more than 40% non-white.
+Shiloh/Sweeten Creek is the last remaining Legacy Neighborhood that is more than 40% non-white.
 These are the communities in which we focus our inquiry of bias based on race and the combination of race and income.

 Modern assessment practice became possible with the advent of computers.
-The Cost Approach was adapted from the Insurance industry used to estimate values for properties.
-Early Computer Aided Mass Appraisal (CAMA) systems were designed to accommodate the cost approach.
-Sales and Income approaches that were commonly used in the Fee Appraisal industry were later adapted for use in Mass Appraisal.
-The Mass Appraisal industry has been revolutionized in the past few years, as advances in imagery, computing power, data collection and storage put more power at lower cost into the hands of the Assessor.
+The Cost Approach was adapted from the insurance industry and used to estimate values for properties.
+Early CAMA systems were designed to accommodate the Cost Approach.
+Sales and Income Approaches that were commonly used in the fee appraisal industry were later adapted for use in mass appraisal.
+The mass appraisal industry has been revolutionized in the past few years as advances in imagery, computing power, data collection, and storage provided more resources at a lower cost to assessors.
 Yet, in many offices, the vestiges of the pen-and-paper assessment practice have determined the direction and limits to which modern mass appraisal is conducted.
-Currently the vast majority of Assessment offices still use the cost approach to mass appraise residential properties, even though IAAO recommends use of the sales approach for this class of properties.
-Many offices do not have the required data quality, volume of sales or model building skill to transition to the Sales approach.
-Cutting edge software cannot overcome old thought paradigms, or legacies of overt bias that may be deeply imbedded in the policies, practices and procedures of the Assessment office.
-For these reasons, it was necessary for me to evaluate the skill and technical capacity of the Buncombe County office, as well to determine if there were overt biases in the valuation process.
-This was accomplished through observation, interviews, and review of workflows and training.
+Currently, the vast majority of assessment offices still use the Cost Approach to mass appraise residential properties, even though IAAO recommends use of the sales approach for this class of properties.
+Many offices do not have the required data quality, volume of sales, or model building skill to transition to the Sales Approach.
+Cutting edge software cannot overcome old thought paradigms or legacies of overt bias that may be deeply imbedded in the policies, practices, and procedures of the assessment office.
+For these reasons, it was necessary to evaluate the skill and technical capacity of the Buncombe County office, as well as determine if there were overt biases in the valuation process.
+This was accomplished through observation, interviews, and review of workflows and training documents.

-10.01 Current Environment
+10.1 Current Environment Features